The Fédération Internationale des Professeurs de Langues Vivantes (FIPLV)

 The key authority of FIPLV is the World Assembly, which brings together the representatives of member associations every three years.
 The World Council, which is comprised of representatives of the international unilingual associations, Regions of the Federation and national multilingual associations, meets annually.

 The Executive Committee of the Federation, composed of five officers elected for three years, meets biannually.
-For the current triennium of 2019-2021, the officers are:
+For the current term of office (2022-2024), the officers are:

 - Treasurer General – Judith Richters (The Netherlands) ;